Today's Bible Reading: Acts 10

 Reflecting and Thinking

-It is fair to say that the next step in the spread of the gospel is difficult.
+It is fair to say that the next step in the spread of the gospel was difficult.
 We may miss the difficulty in our familiarity with the text.
 Paul is chosen as an apostle to the Gentiles.
 It is now clear that the gospel is also for Gentiles.
-The gospel that will spread to the entire world will not be limited to Jews.
+The spread of the gospel into the entire world will not be limited to Jews.
 The gospel is for all.
-How do you convince separatist Jews that the Gentiles can be included?
-Peter was perhaps convinced by the vision he received on the rooftop.
-Peter's sermon declares God's impartiality.
-Those who accompanied Peter to the house of Cornelius were convinced by a different kind of miracle-the obvious presence of the Holy Spirit on the Gentiles.
+How do you convince separatist Jews that the Gentiles can be included and can receive the gospel?
+Peter was convinced by the miraculous vision he received on the rooftop.
+Peter's sermon in this chapter declares God's impartiality.
+Those who accompanied Peter to the house of Cornelius were convinced by a different kind of miracle--the presence of the Holy Spirit on the Gentiles.
 This was a miraculous outpouring that served as a sign; it was not the norm in the early church.
 In this case, after receiving the Holy Spirit, the Gentiles still needed to be baptized.
 They still needed to be saved.
 We must not err by making a special occasion the pattern for all occasions.
 Each text must be understood in its context, and the context for Acts 10 is the rest of the book of Acts.

-Does the modern church ever limit the gospel by refusing to take it to those God would reach?
+Does the modern church ever limit the gospel by refusing or failing to take it to those God wants to reach?
 Where does God want the gospel to go today?
 What places or people are within your reach, your sphere of influence, or your daily routines?
 Are you willing to be God's instrument to take the gospel to those places?

 Thank you, Heavenly Father, for your love and mercy extended to me and to the entire world through Jesus.
 Help me be like Jesus by doing good.
-Help me see those in my path today who need the gospel, and be present with me as share good news.
-In the name of Jesus, the One who is at the center of the good news, Amen.
+Help me see those in my path today who need the gospel.
+Please be present with me as I share the Good News.
+In the name of Jesus, the One who is at the center of the Good News, Amen.